Phish Plays ‘Moby Dick’ Set At Deer Creek On This Date In 2000

-It’s been almost 20 years since Phish performed their standout “Moby Dick” show at Deer Creek Music Center.
-Falling towards the tail end of their Summer Tour 2000, the performance served as the second night of a three-night run in Noblesville, Indiana.
+Phish performed their standout “Moby Dick” set at Deer Creek on this date in 2000.
+Falling toward the tail end of their Summer Tour 2000, the performance served as the second night of a three-night run in Noblesville, Indiana.
 The band delighted during the Tuesday showcase, offering up their second-ever “Chalk Dust Torture Reprise” as well as a jam-heavy second set built around Led Zeppelin’s “Moby Dick.”

 The July 11, 2000 show was a barnburner by all accounts.
 While the second set gets the most attention from fans, Phish offered a high-octane performance from the show’s opening 10-minute “Ya Mar” onward.
 “The Moma Dance” detoured into a brief “Uncle Pen,” before the group offered up an all-time rendition of “Drowned.”
 With Mike Gordon and Jon Fishman leading the funky upbeat outro jam, Phish eventually built into a slowed-down “Chalk Dust Torture Reprise,” marking its second performance ever following its 1994 encore debut in Santa Monica, California.